Cleaning & Care

 - The use of rubber coated mats may discolour the sink under prolong use.
 Similarly, do not leave wet sponges or cloths in or on the sink surface for long periods of time as they too may discolour the sinks

-- Do not defrost frozen food directly on the surface of your sink as it will discolour the stainless steel.
-It is recommended to use a plate or pot which is placed in your sink.
+- Do not defrost frozen food directly on the surface of your sink as it will discolour the stainless steel and may cause condensation to occur on the underside of the sink.
+It is recommended to use a plate or pot which is placed on a cloth in your sink.